Midwife in the Tire Swing

 “C’mon, Molly.”
 The cat continued licking herself from the center of the paisley cushion.
 “I have to do your cat work for you and you recline on a cushioned throne and nibble your kibble.
 You know what it costs to keep you in your thick glossy coat with the heavy-lidded eyes of a marauding predator?
 This is a labor-intensive swindle.
 My labor.
 You are a vegetarian.
 If I want wet food, I have to go and get it for myself.”
 Lucy stroked the cat behind an ear.
 “And so do you.
 Most likely why you eat the dry stuff.”

 Sarah sat in a yogic pose—the lotus position—wrists slack on each knee, thumb and forefinger touched to express a perfect circle.
 Her eyes were rolled back, whites exposed and staring at the sky.
 “Stare at the sun too long and you’ll go mad,” Lucy said.
 “Burn your eyes to cinders in their sockets.”

 “So that’s what’s wrong with me.
 It’s cloudy today.
 I’ll have to look into that.”
 Clouds shredded and ripped as a stratospheric squall passed by high overhead.
 “See... told you so.”
 She did not change her position.
-“Father dearest, you are a royal pain in the ass.”
+“Lucy, you are a royal pain in the ass.”

 “I have had pain, the ten degrees of pain, daughter Sarah.”

-“I get ’em every twenty years or so,” he tells the emergency room doctor in 1962.
+“I get ’em every twenty years or so, the stones,” he tells the emergency room doctor in 1962.
 “The pain is the closest a man can come to a difficult childbirth,” the doctor says.
-“Thanks for the news,” Lucy says.
+“Thanks for the update,” Lucy says.
 He was stuffed with prescription painkillers at the time and rather enjoying himself.
 But the pain was still there, just under the umbrella of euphoria.